KauzClay/docs-tap/workloads/expose-server-workloads/define-a-workload-type.hbs.md

                       number: 8080
     ```

-1. Add the `Ingress` resource snippet to the `spec-ytt.yaml` file and save.
-Look for the `Service`
+   Where:

+   - `INGRESS-DOMAIN` is the Ingress domain you set during the installation.
+   - `tap-ingress-selfsigned` is the `shared.ingress_issuer` value configured during installation or
+     leave it as `tap-ingress-selfsigned` to use the default one.

+    > **Note** This configuration is based on your workload service running on port `8080`.

-   resource, and insert the snippet before the last `#@ end`.
+1. Find the `Service` resource and insert the snippet before the last `#@ end`.
 For example:

     ```yaml